 ”At a high level, I believe that security must be integrated into the overall IT landscape for your best measure of success, no matter if you're deploying a new application on-premises, in the private or public cloud.
 Security can't be an afterthought or an add-on; it must be tightly bound up with everyday processes and efforts.”

 To ensure global IT security, upcoming trends in the security sphere need to be considered.
-Have a peek through the top 7 trends that guide cyber security today:

 #10.
 Make Sure Security is Fully Operationalized

 To bring the security topic full circle, remember that it’s not enough to say that you use a web service.
 While AWS, GCP (Google Cloud), and Azure have all released excellent security capabilities on top of their cloud offerings, many companies never fully operationalize these.